Tony-72/Tony-72.github.io/README.md

 # Hello, my name is Tony.

-## I am hightly motivated self-taught cyber security enthusiast.
-I am an aspiring Cybersecurity SOC Analyst looking to break into the field by showcasing some of my skills and capabilities.
-I thrive in problems solving and critical thinking while utilizing my new and ever growing skill sets.
-I love bringing fresh perspective to common information security issues.
-My goal to continue expanding my cybersecurity skillset through versatile learning and practical hands-on experience so that I can provide safety and security to individuals, organizations, and their data.
+  I am hightly motivated self-taught cyber security enthusiast and aspiring Cybersecurity SOC Analyst.
+I enjoy being innovative and utilizing creative critical thinking to hunt, find, analyse, and solve constantly evolving cybersecurity threats and problems.
+My goal is to continue expanding my cybersecurity skillset through versatile learning and practical hands-on experience so that I can provide safety and security to individuals, organizations, and their data.

 ## Projects
+- Analysis and Investigations
+  - **Incident Report Analysis**
+  - **Suspicious Bank Deposit Investigation**
+- Audits
+  - **Security Audit**
+- Managing Authorization
+  - **Managing Authorization Using Linux CLI**
+  - **Managing Authorization Using Windows Powershell**
+- Python
+  - **Updating a file of IP addresses using Python**
+- SQL
+  - **SQL Database Filtering Using AND, NOT, and LIKE Operators**

 ## Certifications
 - CompTIA Security+ CE (March 2024)